fivetran/great_expectations/docs/docusaurus/docs/core/customize_expectations/define_a_custom_expectation_class.md

 import PrereqPreconfiguredDataContext from '../_core_components/prerequisites/_preconfigured_data_context.md';
 import PrereqPreconfiguredDataSourceAndAsset from '../_core_components/prerequisites/_data_source_and_asset_connected_to_data.md';

-Existing Expectation Classes can be customized to include additional information such as buisness logic, more descriptive naming conventions, and specialized rendering for Data Docs.
+Existing Expectation Classes can be customized to include additional information such as business logic, more descriptive naming conventions, and specialized rendering for Data Docs.
 This is done by subclassing an existing Expectation class and populating the subclass with default values and customized attributes.

 Advantages of subclassing an Expectation and providing customized attributes rather than creating an instance of the parent Expectation and passing in parameters include: